Sports

 Duncan Perry are proud to sponsor the PTR Triumph Factory Racing Team in the Supersport World Championship for 2025.

-The next meeting is at the Circuit de Nevers Magny-Cours in France on the weekend of the 5th to 7th September 2025.
+The next meeting is at Aragon in Spain on the weekend of the 26th to 28th September 2025.

 Racing can be watched live at www.tntsports.co.uk